heutelbeck/sapl-policy-engine/sapl-documentation/9_0_IDESetup.md

 | macOS ARM64    | `sapl-language-server-macos-arm64`       |
 | Windows x86_64 | `sapl-language-server-windows-amd64.exe` |

-To build the standalone JAR from source:
+Place the binary on your `PATH` or reference its absolute path in your editor configuration.

+#### Building from Source

 ```shell
 cd sapl-language-server && mvn install -am -DskipTests